Arnav0400/personal-5fb50/content/time.md

-      *   Paper, “Is there a relationship between retinal blood vessel characteristics and ametropia?” accepted at Proceedings of SPIE, Ophthalmic Technologies XXXI 2021.
+      *   Paper, “Is there a relationship between retinal blood vessel characteristics and ametropia?” accepted at Proceedings of SPIE, Ophthalmic Technologies XXXI 2021. \* Paper, “A New Method for Quantification of Retinal Blood Vessel Characteristics” accepted at Proceedings of SPIE, Ophthalmic Technologies XXXI 2021.
-          *   abc

-          *   asa

-          *   as

-      *   Paper, “A New Method for Quantification of Retinal Blood Vessel Characteristics” accepted at Proceedings of SPIE, Ophthalmic Technologies XXXI 2021.

       #### AUGUST, 2020